9 Days, 8 Nights

 Meal Plan: Breakfast, Lunch, Dinner

-On day four, the trip changes to the Ngorongoro Crater, a UNESCO World Heritage site and one of Africa’s most condensed wildlife arenas.
-The creation of this colossal caldera which was a result of a collapsed volcano millions of years ago forms the natural enclosure of the predators and prey which is in dramatic nature.
+On the fourth day, the trip goes to the Ngorongoro Crater, a UNESCO World Heritage site and one of the best places in Africa to see wildlife.
+The huge caldera that was made by a volcano that fell millions of years ago is a natural barrier for the predators and prey, which is very dramatic.

-Day four and five: Day four and five here in full immersion, walking down to the bottom of the crater to have close encounters with the big five: lions, elephants, rhinos, leopards and buffalo.
-Ang’ata Ngorongoro with its lodge standing on the rim of the crater gives stunning views and a feeling of seclusion with tents that are in tune with both comfort and nature.
+Days four and five: On days four and five, we were fully immersed in the experience, walking down to the bottom of the crater to get up close and personal with the big five: lions, elephants, rhinos, leopards, and buffalo.
+Ang’ata Ngorongoro’s lodge is on the edge of the crater, so it has amazing views and a sense of privacy.
+The tents are comfortable and blend in with nature.

-Early excursions get first in line, and you can watch the flamingo on the soda lake, or the hyena scavenging the dawn.
-Local knowledge illuminates the special dynamics of the micro climate surrounding the crater, the reasons they can have such large populations in such a small area, and the conservation efforts in preserving the black rhinos which are on the verge of extinction.
-In between drives, rest with spa treatments that are based on traditional remedies or go to a local Maasai village to get to know more about their pastoral way of life thus giving a cultural touch to your wildlife interest.
+People who go on early trips get to go first.
+You can see the flamingo on the soda lake or the hyena eating the dawn.
+Local knowledge sheds light on the unique dynamics of the microclimate surrounding the crater, the factors enabling substantial populations in a confined area, and the conservation initiatives aimed at preserving the critically endangered black rhinos.
+Take a break from driving and get some spa treatments based on traditional remedies, or visit a Maasai village nearby to learn more about their pastoral way of life.
+This will add a cultural touch to your interest in wildlife.

 Accommodation: Ang’ata Ngorongoro